Instruct Eric

 Featured Shipping and Commodities cases

-Acting as sole counsel for charterers in an LMAA arbitration involving a claim for a refund of overpaid sums and a counterclaim for unpaid sums arising from a time charterparty.
+Acted as sole counsel for charterers in an LMAA arbitration involving a claim for a refund of overpaid sums and a counterclaim for unpaid sums arising from a time charterparty.

 Advised shipowners on the merits of an apportionment claim brought by charterers under the Inter-Club New York Produce Exchange Agreement 2011.